Best Brighton Restaurants

 RAMEN

-Tonkotsu Brighton
+Tonkotsu

-If you are craving a proper bowl of ramen, Tonkotsu on New Road is the place.
+If you are craving a serious bowl of ramen, Tonkotsu on New Road is the place.
 Noodles, broths, katsu curries and gyoza are all made from scratch, and the result is rich, deeply flavoured bowls that warm you from the inside out.
 Their weekday lunch deal at £10 for ramen plus a side is one of Brighton's best value meals, and the theatre deal with the Theatre Royal at £15.95 for a starter and main is worth knowing about.
 Sat right next to the Royal Pavilion, it's dog friendly, has solid vegetarian options, and is open daily from noon until 10pm.

 MODERN INDIAN